Write simpler tests with Type Builders and AutoFixture

 }

-Sometimes, we need to create fakes for our collaborators even when the tested behavior doesn’t need them.
+Sometimes, we need to create fakes for our collaborators even when the behavior under test doesn’t need them.

-One easy alternative to write simpler test is to use builder methods.
+One easy alternative to writing simpler tests is to use builder methods.

 With a builder method, we only create the fakes we need inside our tests.
 And, inside the builder method, we create “empty” fakes for the collaborators we don’t need for the tested scenario.

-We’ve used this idea of builder methods to make our tests less noisy.
+We used this idea of builder methods to write better tests by making our tests less noisy and more readable.

 Our test with a builder method looks like this: